wowool/wowool-sdk-examples/README.md

 # Wowool Examples

-This repo has examples on how to use the wowool sdk by the use examples.
+This repo contains examples on how to use the Wowool SDK.

-Note: you need to request a eval lic at phforest@wowool.com we will happily give one.
+Note: You need to request an evaluation license at philippe@wowool.com.
+We will happily provide one.

 ## Install